fpjohnston/TECO-64/doc/action.md

 ### Display Commands

-If TECO is in display mode, and scrolling is enabled, then the following commands may be used.
-These functions may be overridden with the FM or FQ commands, described below.
+If TECO is in display mode, and scrolling has been enabled with the 7:W command, then the following commands may be used.
+These functions may be overridden with the FM or FQ commands, as described [here](keymap.md).

 | Command | Function |
 | ------- | -------- |